laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

 No, this configuration does **not extract runtime code** into a separate file.

-If you want to extract Webpack's **runtime code** (used to load and manage modules) into its own file, you need to add:
+If we want to extract Webpack's **runtime code** (used to load and manage modules) into its own file, we need to add:

 ```javascript
 optimization: {